 Go to the branch where you opened your bank account to obtain a bank letter.
-Inform them that you require an authentic bank document showing that you have the money in your account two months prior to your application date.
+Inform them that you require an authentic bank document showing you have the money in your account two months before your application date.
 Depending on your bank, the letter will cost a few hundred baht.
-It can also be completed on the same day, usually in under an hour.
+It can also be completed on the same day, in under an hour.

 Then you can visit an immigration office to apply.

 You'll need to apply for a non-immigrant OA visa if you're seeking your retirement visa outside of Thailand.
 To visit the Thai Embassy in your country, you'll need to bring the same documents specified above.
-However, don't be surprised if the embassy tells you that this form of visa isn't available to foreigners, as not every one of them does.
+However, don't be surprised if the embassy tells you this visa isn't available to foreigners, as not everyone does.

-The non-immigrant OA long-term visa allows you to retire in Thailand for a year and can be renewed every year from within Thailand.
+The non-immigrant OA long-term visa allows you to retire in Thailand for a year and be renewed annually from within Thailand.

 When applying for a non-immigrant OA visa, you'll have two options: single-entry or multiple-entry.

 You can apply for a single-entry non-immigrant visa OA if you don't intend to leave Thailand while on your retirement visa.
-You must apply for a re-entry permit if you need to leave the nation, whether for pleasure or in an emergency.
+You must apply for a re-entry permit if you need to leave the nation for pleasure or in an emergency.

 You can leave and visit Thailand as often as you like with a multiple-entry OA visa.
-If you know you'll be coming and departing frequently while living in Thailand, your best chance is to apply for a multiple-entry visa right away.
+If you know you'll be coming and departing frequently while living in Thailand; your best chance is to apply for a multiple-entry visa immediately.

 After your visa has been approved, you must conduct 90-day check-ins with Thailand immigration, whether you apply within or outside of Thailand.